stephenmcd/sphinx-me/README.rst

-sphinx-me is a `BSD licensed`_ tool that will create a `Sphinx`_ documentation shell for your project and include the README file as the index file.
+sphinx-me is a `BSD licensed`_ tool that will create a `Sphinx`_ documentation shell for your project and include the README file as the documentation index.
 It handles extracting the required meta data such as the project name, author and version from your project for use in your Sphinx docs.

 Once you use sphinx-me to build your Sphinx docs, you can then add your project to the Read The Docs site and have your project's